meshya/finsh/README.md

 # finch
-a tool you can share your files useing http
+a tool helps you share your files useing http